 First and foremost, be positive about heading back to school.
 Try and bring it up in conversation casually, and allow them to tell you how they are feeling.
 Let them know how excited we are to welcome them back, and that we are very carefully preparing their classrooms so they will feel safe and comfortable.

 Start establishing routines over the summer months and encouraging independence, especially for our younger students, to allay separation anxiety.
-Start that conversation with your child soon, before September creeps up on you!
+Start the conversation with your child as early as possible.

 Helpful Resources for Back-To-School Transitions